İlayda Cansu Kara: Club career

 On 22 September 2021, Kara signed a deal with the newly established Istanbul-based club Fenerbahçe S.K. to play in the 2021-22 Turkish Women's Football Super League season.
 Her team reached the semi-finals in the 2021–22 season, and became the runners-up in the 2022-23 Super League season.

 The center-back player is left-footed.

 International career

 Turkey girls' U-17

 Kara played for the first time for Turkey girls' U-17 team in the friendly match on 21 November 2019 against Russia.
 She played in seven matches, among them three at the 2022 UEFA Women's Under-17 Championship qualification.

-Turkey womem's U-19
+Turkey women's U-19

 On 14 September 2022, she debuted in the Turkey women's U-19 team in the friendly match against Azerbaijan.
 She participated in six matches at the 2023 UEFA Women's Under-19 Championship qualification and in two games at the 2024 UEFA Women's Under-19 Championship qualification.
 She scored four goals in a total of fifteen matches.